ralphwetzel/theonionbox/README.md

 ```

 ### Installation
 The latest release package of [_The Onion Box_](https://testpypi.python.org/pypi/theonionbox/) is always available in [PyPi](https://testpypi.python.org), the Python Package Index.
 You can download and install it with `pip install theonionbox`.
-Please ensure, that you're doing this within the virtual environment created for your _Box_; (re-)activate it if necessary with:
+Please ensure, that you're doing this within the virtual environment created for your box; (re-)activate it if necessary with:
 ```
 ~/theonionbox $ source bin/activate
 (theonionbox) ~/theonionbox $ pip install theonionbox
 ```
 Along with the files for _The Onion Box_, all additional [dependencies](#dependencies) will be installed into the virtual environment you created.
-No changes will be made to _The World Outside_ and there is no need to operate this `pip` command as `root.
+No changes will be made to _The World Outside_ and there is no need to operate this `pip` command as `root`.
 > Be aware that it might need some minutes to download and compile the requested packages and all their dependencies.

 Please ensure that the installation process is performed without any error.
 You should read a line like